 College and University Website Traffic by Device

-When looking at website traffic by device the 2017 averages are:
+When looking at website traffic by device the 2017 means are:

 - Desktop: 66.7%